 Restrooms are located on the Basement floor of the Fordyce Visitor Center.
 There is a men's restroom with multiple stalls with manual doors, a women's restrooms with multiple stalls with manual doors and a changing table, and a single family restroom with a manual door.

 The park has two wheelchairs available to loan free of charge for use in the Fordyce Bathhouse Visitor Center and Museum.

 The Fordyce Bathhouse Visitor Center and Museum has numerous tactile exhibits such as a touchable model of Bathhouse Row near the theater on the first floor.
 Additionally, interactive features in the first and second floors include levers to initiate demonstrations of water collection, rock displays, and a wrist exerciser inspired by historic Zander machines.

 At the Fordyce Visitor Center, there are self-guided tour books in braille that visitors are free to borrow.
-Ask a ranger at the desk for a copy.
+You may request a copy from the ranger at the front desk.

 Closed captioning is available on both the park's film and the short film, "Taking the Baths," shown on the 2nd floor.

 ASL interpreters are available for guided tours, please submit a request two weeks in advance.